TMC MP snatches Pegasus statement from minister, tears it in RS; BJP condemns oppn ruckus, dubs reports of surveillance "fabricated" | Politics

 - India

-A Trinamool Congress(TMC) MP snatched papers from Minister Ashwini Vaishnaw in the Rajya Sabha on Thursday and tore them as the Pegasus snooping row turned ugly even as the BJP dubbed the reports of surveillance as ''concocted, fabricated and evidence-less''.
+A Trinamool Congress(TMC) MP snatched papers from Minister Ashwini Vaishnaw in the Rajya Sabha on Thursday and tore them and faces the prospect of suspension as the Pegasus snooping row turned ugly even as the BJP dubbed the reports of surveillance as ''concocted, fabricated and evidence-less''.

-Official sources said the government will seek action against some Opposition MPs who allegedly misbehaved with the treasury bench members in the Rajya Sabha on Thursday after the TMC member's act.
+Sources said the government will move a motion on Friday seeking suspension of Sen. Union Minister V Muraleedharan is expected to move the motion, they said.

-The sources said some Opposition MPs ''misbehaved'' with the treasury bench members, including a minister, even after the House was adjourned.
+The sources also said some Opposition MPs ''misbehaved'' with members of the treasury benches, including a minister, even after the House was adjourned.

 ''We are approaching the Rajya Sabha chairman seeking action against them as their behaviour is a blow to parliamentary decorum,'' said a Union minister, who did not wish to be named.